rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-faq/index.md

 {{<accordion title="Is there a limit to the number of servers I can have in a scaling group?" col="in" href="accordion19">}}
 There is no maximum number of servers in a scaling group.
-However, a scaling group used with a Cloud Load Balancer instance is limited to 50 servers per load balancer group and you may have overall Cloud Servers limits on the number of servers you are allowed to create without having your quota bumped up.
+However, a scaling group used with a Cloud Load Balancer instance is limited to 50 servers per load balancer group.
+You might have overall Cloud Servers limits on the number of servers you can create without having your quota bumped up.
 If you reach Cloud Load Balancer limits, Auto Scale will fail to add additional servers.
 If you are running up against limits with Cloud Load Balancer instances, you should consider creating